All the best Silicon Valley moments from our Jimmy O. Yang interview

 Jimmy O. Yang visited CNET and talked with us about the origin of Jian Yang, having Mike Judge as a commencement speaker and what the future holds for his relationship with T.J.
 Miller -- let's just say Chinese action comedy.

-We gathered all the best Silicon Valley moments from our interview into one bite-sized video compilation.
+We gathered all the best Silicon Valley moments from our interview into one bite-size video compilation.
 Enjoy.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.